elastic/elasticsearch-rs/README.md

 Contributing to the client is very much appreciated, no pull request (PR) is too big or too small!
 We ask that before opening a PR however, you check to see if there is an issue that discusses the change that you wish to make.
-If there isn't, it's best to open a new issue first to discuss it first, to save time and help further ascertain the crux of an issue.
+If there isn't, it's best to open a new issue first to discuss it, to save you time in future and help us further ascertain the crux of the issue.
+If an issue already exists, please add to the discussion there.

 Once an issue has been discussed and agreed that it should be acted upon, if you wish to work on a PR to address it, please assign the issue to yourself, so that others know that it is being worked on.